High-Tech Revolution: The G11 Caseless Rifle and Its Legacy

 1978–1980: Addressing Persistent Challenges

-At this stage, the collaboration between Heckler & Koch (HK) and Dynamit Nobel deepened, with both companies pooling resources to overcome technical obstacles.
-Dynamit Nobel focused on stabilizing the caseless ammunition, while HK refined the rifle’s mechanisms to improve reliability and simplify operation.
+HK and Dynamit Nobel deepened their collaboration, pooling resources to overcome obstacles.
+Dynamit Nobel focused on stabilizing the caseless ammunition.
+HK refined the rifle’s mechanisms to improve reliability and simplify operation.

 Key Technical Improvements